quickwit-oss/quickwit/docs/overview/concepts/indexing.md

 Quickwit ingests JSON records and refers to them as "documents" or "docs".
 Each document must be a JSON object.
 When ingesting files, documents must be separated by a newline.

-As of version 0.2, Quickwit does not support file formats such as `Avro` or `CSV`.
-Compression formats such as `bzip2` or `gzip` are also not supported.
+Quickwit does not yet support file formats such as `Avro` or `CSV`.
+Compression formats such as `bzip2` or `gzip` are also not supported yet.

 ## Data model

-As of version 0.2, Quickwit only supports indexes with a fixed schema.
+Quickwit supports both schemaless indexes and fixed schemas.
 The "document mapping" of an index, also commonly called "doc mapping", is a list of field names and types that declares the schema of an index.
-Additionally, a doc mapping specifies how documents are indexed (tokenizers) and stored (column- vs. row-oriented).
+For a schemaless or mixed fixed schema and schemaless indexing, follow our [guide on schemaless indexing](../../guides/schemaless.md).
+Additionally, a doc mapping specifies how documents are indexed (tokenizers) and stored (column-oriented vs. row-oriented).

 ## Merge process and merge policy